aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 sys     0m0.036s
 ```

-The first call would have longer latency due to model weights loading defined in `initialize`, but this will be mitigated from the second call onward.
+The first call has longer latency due to model weights loading defined in `initialize`, but this will be mitigated from the second call onward.
 For more details about `TorchServe` setup and usage, please refer to `notebook/02_pytorch_inference.ipynb` [[link](notebook/02_pytorch_inference.ipynb)].

 ## Deployment to Amazon SageMaker Inference Endpoint